elir0d/elir0d/README.md

 ### Social Media

-Sometimes I appear in some of these, it is a rare event, but it happens.
+You can find me in some of these.
+Reach me out and let´s be a friends:
 <p>
  </p>
  <br>